 It’s an interesting saying because it’s related to another Italian saying “al passo d’uomo,” meaning “at a man’s pace.”
 Which refers to the speed at which a motor vehicle should proceed in certain circumstances.
 A car driving through a campground or parking lot, for instance.

 It means slowing down to live life as it was meant to be lived.

 At the slower pace God intended for us.
 Just as cars are not built to always speed, we are not made to sustain a hectic, frenetic lifestyle long-term.

 And that’s why slow living can bring numerous benefits.
 Like improving our finances, time, health, relationships, and work life.
 And henceforth finding that they all become more sustainable and enjoyable.

-Work output improves because we slow down enough to concentrate on the task or activity at hand.
-Which usually results in getting more done and doing a better job in less time and with less stress.
+When we slow down enough to concentrate on the task or activity at hand, we can get more done and do a better job in less time and with less stress.
 This is choosing unitasking over multitasking.

 It enhances peace of mind by cutting out unnecessary or harmful distractions like clutter, social media addiction, and too many commitments or activities.

 And it increases our sense of well-being.

 Because by learning to live in the present moment and enjoy it fully, we often remember to care for and nourish our entire person.
 For as author C.S.
 Lewis said, “You are not a body.
 You are a soul; you have a body.”